aws-samples/addons-transformer-for-amazon-eks/doc/contributing.md

 Our standard best practice is to separate the static aspects used to generate the OCLIF docs into a separate folder such as `./src/commandOpts` just to make it easier to read the functional vs. descriptive aspects of code.

+This entire CLI is heavily I/O bound, so please try and use Async/Await at appropriate locations.
+We separate the interface and logic aspects of the CLI by creating services that are called from the UI classes:
+* `./src/commands/` - contains all the interface files
+* `./src/services/` - contains all the services and logic
+* `./src/commandOpts/` - contains all the interface static properties (used to generate OCLIF documentation)

 ### Command Management
 This project uses OCLIF (Open CLI Framework) to manage commands.
 OCLIF provides a simple yet powerful framework for building CLI applications in Node.js.
 With OCLIF, commands are defined as classes that extend the base